My Trademarks

 WA DOL#: ADAMHHB906OL

 #6.
-Top girts and fascia girts are angled to match the slope of the roof, and provide a full flat surface for the roof sheathing to be fastened and sealed properly.
+Top girts and fascia girts are cut to match roof slope, providing a flat surface for proper roof sheathing fastening and sealing.